truelockmc/video-downloader/README.md

 # Python Video Downloader by true_lock

 A PyQt5-based UI video downloader that leverages [yt-dlp](https://github.com/yt-dlp/yt-dlp) for video extraction and downloading.
-The application provides an easy to use graphical user interface with usefull Costumization Settings
+The application provides an easy to use graphical user interface with usefull Costumization Settings.
+This Tool supports every Site yt-dlp supports + additional ones

 ![Look at the UI :)](screenshots/ui.png)